PARTNER PROGRAM - TERMS AND CONDITIONS

-- 2.1.1 You must hold at least one continuous full access subscription for the Vevox Products at all times during the continuance of this Agreement.
+- 2.1.1 You must hold at least one continuous ‘Teams’ or ‘Professional’ subscription for the Vevox Products at all times during the continuance of this Agreement.
 Any usage statistics will be based on continuous subscriptions.

-- 2.1.3 Any of your personnel offering on-site support or operating Vevox must have completed the required Vevox training modules, as notified to you by Vevox in writing from time to time.
+- 2.1.3 Any of your personnel offering on-site support or operating Vevox must have completed training either provided by the nominated partner, the Vevox help site or Customer Success Team prior to use with an audience.

 2.2 Becoming a member of the Program entitles you to:

-- 2.2.1 Any time access to run or demo all features of Vevox with full access licence.
-This included access to all previous meeting data.
+- 2.2.1 Any time access to run or demo all features of Vevox with ‘Teams’ or ‘Professional’ license.
+This includes access to all previous meeting data.

 - 2.2.2 Being listed as ‘Certified’ on the Vevox site, and being entitled to a link to your own website from the Vevox site;